 Cheddar and American cheese do not contain dietary fiber.

 Although American cheese and cheddar have similar vitamin contents, cheddar is richer in more vitamins.
 Cheddar provides over three times more of the daily value of folate needed.
 Cheddar is also richer in vitamin B1, vitamin B2, vitamin B6, and vitamin A.

 American cheese, on the other hand, contains higher levels of vitamin B12, vitamin B3, and vitamin E.

 Cheddar and American cheese contain similar amounts of vitamin D, vitamin B5 and vitamin K. Both of these foods are completely absent in vitamin C.

 American cheese wins in the mineral category.
-American cheese contains over 4 times more iron, as well as more calcium, potassium, phosphorus, copper, manganese and choline.
+American cheese contains over four times more iron, as well as more calcium, potassium, phosphorus, copper, manganese, and choline.

 At the same time, cheddar is richer in zinc and selenium.
-Cheddar is also significantly lower in sodium, containing 2.5 times less sodium compared to American cheese.
+Cheddar is also significantly lower in sodium, containing 2.5 times less sodium than American cheese.

 The glycemic index of most types of cheese is incredibly hard to measure, as they are very low in carbohydrates.

 Based on the numbers from the American Journal of Clinical Nutrition, cheddar cheese has a glycemic index of 0, while the glycemic index of low-fat processed cheese is equal to 10 (6).